Optimize Odoo and PostgreSQL: Performance Tuning Guide

 • Average usage: ~300-400 MB

-• Heavy usage (e.g., large reports): 1GB or more
+• Heavy usage (large reports, etc.): 1GB or more

-Example: on a 2-core server with 4 GB RAM
+Example: 2-core server with 4 GB RAM

-Following the CPU-based rule:
+Using the CPU-based rule:

 2 × 2 + 1 = 4 HTTP workers + 1 cron worker